Wondering if the legendary One Piece

-This guide, based on official statements and verified series data, will give you a clear picture of the manga’s current status.
-You will discover exactly where the story is in 2026, what the “Final Saga” means for the timeline, and when experts predict the epic journey will finally conclude.
+This guide, based on official statements and verified series data, will give you a clear picture of the

 Key Facts

-- Author’s Plan: Creator Eiichiro Oda has stated in multiple interviews that he has known how the series will end since he first began writing it, promising a satisfying and tangible conclusion.
+manga is not finished.
+The story is actively ongoing and has officially entered what is known as “The Final Saga,” representing the beginning of the story’s conclusion.- Author’s Plan: Creator Eiichiro Oda has stated in multiple interviews that he has known how the series will end since he first began writing it, promising a satisfying and tangible conclusion.

-- Manga vs. Anime Gap: The manga’s storyline is significantly ahead of the anime adaptation, typically maintaining a lead of 40-50 chapters, which translates to about 12-18 months of content.
+manga ‘s storyline is significantly ahead of the anime adaptation, typically maintaining a lead of 40-50 chapters, which translates to about 12-18 months of content.- Release Schedule: While released weekly, the

-- Record-Breaking Series: One Piece holds the Guinness World Record for “the most copies published for the same comic book series by a single author,” demonstrating its massive global impact and longevity.
+manga often takes planned breaks (usually one week off every three to four chapters) to maintain the author’s health and the quality of the series.- Record-Breaking Series: One Piece holds the Guinness World Record for “the most copies published for the same comic book series by a single author,” demonstrating its massive global impact and longevity.

 Is the One Piece Manga Over or Still Ongoing?